Chairman of the Governors

 He was ordained in 1980.
 After a number of roles as a curate and parish priest in Ross on Wye and Leominster he became the chaplain of Royal Hospital School Holbrook in 1987 before being appointed rector of St Mary’s Parish Church Woodbridge in 2001.
 He is also honorary chaplain to Ipswich Town Football Club, Suffolk Coastal District Council, Woodbridge Royal British Legion, Seckford Foundation (The Seckford Chapel), Officiating Chaplain to the Military and Chaplain to the Provincial Grand Lodge of Suffolk.
 He became a Canon in 2009 and in 2014 was appointed Chaplain to Her Majesty the Queen.

 Graham returned a few years ago to the UK with his family (2 of his 4 sons are still at Woodbridge School) after 24 years living abroad.
 He is Chair of Institute of Directors in Suffolk and a Prince’s Trust mentor.
 In the past, he was a member of the supervisory board of The British School in The Netherlands and a Trustee of Dulwich College Beijing.
 He: volunteers; invests in start-ups and scale-ups; and holds board/trustee roles – his ‘third’ career.

 His ‘first’ career was a Mining Engineer managing underground operations in coal and gypsum mines in the UK.
 After his MBA (1993), Graham joined FilmNet in corporate finance and business development – the start of his ‘second career’.
 He joined Irdeto, a media technology company, in 1995 and was CEO from 1998 until his resignation in 2015.
 Graham’s qualifications include: BEng (Hons) and MBA degrees; Chartered Engineer and European Engineer; Chartered Director; Member of Institute of Materials, Minerals and Mining; and Fellow of the Institute of Directors.

-Bryan Laxton Member of the Finance and Audit Committee (and Investment Sub Committee).
+Bryan Laxton Member of Property Committee and Member of the Finance and Audit Committee.